tkhamez/neucore/doc/API.md

 Alliance API
 - List all alliances. `GET /user/alliance/all`
+- Returns a list of alliances that matches the query (partial matching name or ticker). `GET /user/alliance/find/{query}`
+- Returns alliances found by ID. `POST /user/alliance/alliances`
 - List all alliances that have groups assigned. `GET /user/alliance/with-groups`
 - Add an EVE alliance to the database. `POST /user/alliance/add/{id}`
 - Add a group to the alliance. `PUT /user/alliance/{id}/add-group/{gid}`
 - Remove a group from the alliance. `PUT /user/alliance/{id}/remove-group/{gid}`

 Corporation API
-- Returns a list of corporation that matches the name (partial matching). `GET /user/corporation/find/{name}`
+- Returns a list of corporations that matches the query (partial matching name or ticker). `GET /user/corporation/find/{query}`
 - Returns corporations found by ID. `POST /user/corporation/corporations`
 - List all corporations that have groups assigned. `GET /user/corporation/with-groups`
 - Add an EVE corporation to the database. `POST /user/corporation/add/{id}`